- Parents Home

 In their first few months, babies usually don't need extra water.
-On very hot days, most babies do well with additional feedings.
-But you may want to offer your infant water, especially if your baby's pee is dark or your baby pees less often than usual.
+Breast milk and formula supply all the fluids that your baby needs.
+On very hot days, most babies do well with extra feedings.

 - Breastfeeding FAQs: Your Eating and Drinking Habits